-The Certified Wireless Technology Specialist (CWTS) certification, covering the current objectives, will certify that successful candidates know the fundamentals of RF behavior, can explain basic technologies and operations of WLANs, describe the functions and proper implementation of wireless components, and have the skills needed to install and configure wireless network hardware components.
+The Certified Wireless Technology Specialist (CWTS) certification, covering the current objectives, will certify that successful candidates know the fundamentals of RF behavior, can explain basic technologies and operations of WLANs, describe the functions and proper implementation of wireless components, and have the skills needed to perform basic installation and configuration wireless network hardware components.
 A typical candidate should have a basic understanding of data networking concepts.